Donate

 September 16, 1874 – January 21, 1964

-Sister M. Leonard Connell, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Tuesday, January 21, 1964 at the Marian Convent in Scranton, Pennsylvania.
+Sister M. Leonard Connell, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Tuesday, January 21, 1964 at the Marian Convent in Scranton, PA.

-She was born on September 16, 1874 in Wilkes-Barre, Pennsylvania, and given the name Mary Bernadette.
-Frank Thomas and Mary Catherine Fleming Connell.
+She was born on September 16, 1874 in Wilkes-Barre, PA, and given the name Mary Bernadette.
+She was the daughter of the late Frank Thomas and Mary Catherine Fleming Connell.
 She entered the IHM Congregation on July 22, 1897, received the religious habit on February 2, 1898, and made profession of her vows on April 16, 1900.

 Sister Leonard served as a business and music teacher at St. Joseph High School in Williamsport, PA, from 1900 to 1904.
 She served as a music teacher at the following schools: St. John the Evangelist Elementary School in Bellefonte, PA, from 1904 to 1916; Our Lady of Mt.
 Carmel Elementary School in Altoona, PA, from 1916 to 1936; St. Agnes Elementary School in Baltimore, MD, from 1939 to 1945; and Most Holy Rosary School in Syracuse, NY, from 1945 to 1950.

-Sister served as the principal of St. Agnes School in Baltimore, MD, from 1939 to 1945.
+Sister Leonard served as the principal at St. Agnes School in Baltimore, MD, from 1939 to 1945.

 From 1950 until the time of her death, Sister Leonard served as a prayer minister at the Marian Convent.

-She is preceded in death by two sisters, Sister M. Pierre, IHM, and Sister M. Amandus, IHM, and three brothers, James, Thomas, and Joseph Aloysius.
+She is preceded in death by three sisters, Sister M. Pierre, IHM, Anna, and Sister M. Amandus, IHM, and three brothers, James, Thomas, and Joseph Aloysius.

-She is surivived by three sisters, Claire Lenahan, of Wilkes-Barre, PA, Mrs. William Seymour of Philadelphia, PA, and Miss Loretta Connell of Philadelphia, PA, nieces and nephews.
+She is surivived by three sisters, Claire Lenahan, of Wilkes-Barre, PA, Margaret Seymour of Philadelphia, PA, and Loretta of Philadelphia, PA, and several nieces and nephews.

 For sixty-four years, Sister Leonard Connell served our community as an exemplary and devoted religious.
 One of her sisters, Sister M. Pierre, followed her to our Congregation and died in the seventeenth year of her profession.
 Another sister, Sister M. Amandus, entered the Sisters, Servants of the Immaculate Heart of Mary in West Chester, PA, and served that community long and well.